ssb22/CedPane/README.md

 Bing is a registered trademark of Microsoft Corp.
 BitBucket is a trademark of Atlassian Pty Ltd.
 Bluetooth is a registered trademark held by the Bluetooth Special Interest Group.
+Bosch is a trademark of Robert Bosch GMBH.
 CNN is a trademark of Cable News Network Inc.
 Cognac is a trademark which is held by France.
 Colgate is a trademark of the Colgate-Palmolive Company.
 Dyson is a trademark of Dyson Technology Ltd.
+Electrolux is a trademark of Aktiebolaget Electrolux.
+Funai is a trademark of Funai Electric Co., Ltd.
 Git is a trademark of the Software Freedom Conservancy.
 GitHub is a trademark of GitHub Inc.
 Google is a trademark of Google LLC.